RichardOtter/RichardOtter.github.io/index.md

 ## Software utilities

 The utilities listed below are ones that I've "released".
 That means that I've done a reasonable amount of testing, documentation is accurate, and I've included a single file exe version of the Python script so Python installation is not required.
-Each has a ReadMe.txt file that attempts to be a user manual.
+Each has a ReadMe.txt file in lieu of a user manual.

 The links provided point to a "Release" page on Github.
 Look for the section labels "Assets".
 You want to download the first item in the list:\
  [appname] v[n.n.n].zip\